miranska/restore/README.md

 ### Sample data and sample outputs

-To illustrate the usage of RESTORE, we provide a set of sample data in the folder of `inst/extdata/` under the root directory of RESTORE.
-The sample datasets are geodemographic data.
-In additon, the sample output files generated from the sample data can be found in the same folder.
+To illustrate the usage of RESTORE, we provide a set of metadata and sample outputs in the folder of `inst/extdata/` under the root directory of RESTORE.

-The sample data includes several files as follows.
+The metadata and the sample output files are as follows.

-1. `Variable Descriptions.csv` --- the descriptions of variable names.
+1. `VariableDescriptions.csv` --- the descriptions of variable names used in `restore_old.RData` and `restore_new.RData`.
-2. `old.csv` --- the old vintage of a geodemographic dataset.
-3. `new.csv` --- the new vintage of a geodemographic dataset.
-4. `geo_hierarchies.csv` --- the definition of geographic hierarchies.
-5. `geo_pairs.csv` --- the definition of geogrpahic pairs.
+2. `analysis_results_hierarchy.xlsx` --- the sample report of hierarchical data structures (with mutiple tabs for various test results).
-6. `thresholds.csv` --- the thresholds of tests (as metioned in the beginning of this document).
+3. `analysis_results_hierarchy.RData` --- the sample output of hierarchical data structures in the format of `data.frame` in `R`.

-The sample output files are as follows.

-1. `analysis_results.xlsx` --- the sample report with mutiple tabs for various test results.
+4. `analysis_results_flat_hierarchy.xlsx` --- the sample report of flat data structures (with mutiple tabs for various test results).
-2. `analysis_results.RData` --- the sample output in the format of `data.frame` in `R`.
+5. `analysis_results_flat_hierarchy.RData` --- the sample output of flat data structures in the format of `data.frame` in `R`.

 ## Publication